About

 How much money it costs you depends almost entirely on how much time needs to be invested.

-Delivery Costs/AGI = Gross Margin
+Delivery Costs/AGI = Delivery Margin

 Where Delivery Costs = The cost of earning revenue, usually in terms of labor